Athozs/hass-additional-ca/README.md

 It copies private CAs and self-signed certs to `/usr/local/share/ca-certificates/` directory inside container and uses `update-ca-certificates` command line to update TLS/SSL trust store.

+There is a check for Home Assistant installation type: if HAOS or Supervised installation is detected, then it will add private CA in Certifi CA bundle if not yet added (thanks to @nabbi for the contribution).

 For now, _Additional CA_ won't be visible in Home Assistant integrations dashboard, there is not UI component for _Additional CA_ integration.
 This may be possible in future release.

 ## 5. SET `REQUESTS_CA_BUNDLE` ENVIRONMENT VARIABLE

-You may need to set environment variable `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt`
+Only for Docker installation type and Core installation type, you may need to set environment variable `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt`

 This is optional, it depends on your installed integrations.

  > 📝 __Note__: At time of writing, I could not find on the internet a reliable way to set permanently an environment variable in Home Assistant OS.
-So I coded another integration as a hack: https://github.com/Athozs/hass-environment-variable

 ### 5.1.
 Integrations based on _Requests_